A blue double-wide home, possibly representing a mobile or manufactured house.

 As you choose the right type of manufactured home for you, it may be helpful to compare the key characteristics and differences.
 The detailed chart below can help you make an informed decision.
 Keep in mind, though, that the figures shown below are general ranges.

 As we’ve already discussed, the size of a single-wide versus a double-wide home will vary greatly.
-You can usually expect a single-wide to range between 500 and 1,300 square feet, with a width of 12 – 18 feet and a length of 40 – 80 feet.
+You can usually expect a single-wide to be 500 – 1,300 square feet, with a width of 12 – 18 feet and a length of 40 – 80 feet.

 Double-wide homes are typically twice the size of single-wide homes, with square footage ranging from 1,000 – 2,300 or even greater.
 They’ll also have larger widths (usually 20 – 36 feet) and lengths (32 – 90 feet).
-Lot sizes for each type of manufactured home will also vary.
-A double-wide has a larger footprint, so it generally requires more space than a single-wide.
+Lot sizes for each type of manufactured home will also vary, with a double-wide home generally requiring more space.

 Floor Plans And Upgrades